I-TECH-UW/Github-Tutorial/Git-Tutorial.md

-Git is a version control tool that allows us to do lots of great things.
+Git is a version control tool that allows us to do so many useful tasks at work.